VisualSearch-GmbH/Shopware6-RecommendSimilarProducts/README.md

-# Shopware6 - Smart Cross-Sellings
+# Shopware6 - Smart Product Recommendations
 We help customers find the desired products efficiently and increase the conversion rate of the webshop.
-This plugin automatically generates similar cross-sellings.
+This plugin automatically generates similar product recommendations.

 The purpose of this plugin is
 * Efficient search for desired product